Yourgotopyromaniac/Getlinked/README.md

 ## 5.0 Conclusion
-If you've made it this far as a judge, Thank you for your time and dedication and for the opportunity to participate in this competition.
+If you've read this far down as a judge, Thank you for your time and dedication and for the opportunity to participate in this competition.
 I hope you have been able to see just how much dedication I've put into it and I really hope I come out on top as a new laptop or funds to purchase one would be of great use as I have none right now.

-###Thank you for reading
+### Thank you for reading